Type 041 submarine

-The Type 041 (Note: Throughout the 2010's, the designation "Type 041" was incorrectly attributed to improved variants of the Type 039A.
+The Type 041 (Note: Throughout the 2010s, the designation "Type 041" was incorrectly attributed to improved variants of the Type 039A.
 Unnamed sources at the U.S. Department of Defense claimed in September 2024 that the actual Type 041 is a wholly new class beginning with the submarine which sank in Spring 2024.)
 (NATO reporting name: Zhou class) is a class of attack submarines under development by China for the People's Liberation Army Navy Submarine Force (PLANSF).

 The class is expected to succeed the Type 039A/B/C and would break convention as the first nuclear submarines to be built by Wuchang Shipbuilding along the Yangtze in the central China city of Wuhan, if claims of it being Nuclear powered are correct.
 The class would also be the first hybrid conventional/nuclear Chinese design, and the first to feature a distinctive X-shaped stern configuration.
 Naval analysts describe it as a considerable advancement in Chinese sonar sensor technology and stealth acoustic signature reductions.